R08K09/BNTA_BackEnd_Project/README.md

    - PostgresSQL
    - Postman
    - Postico
 2. Clone the repository from GitHub.
-At the top of the page, click on the green Code button.
+To do this, at the top of the page, click on the green Code button.
 Make sure that SSH is selected and then copy the link provided.
-Within your terminal, enter the following command:
+Then within your terminal, enter the following command:
     <pre><code> git clone git@github.com:R08K09/BNTA_BackEnd_Project.git </code></pre>
 3. Create a new database by running the following line anywhere in your terminal: `createdb todolist_db`
    * In resources.application.properties, copy in the following: